 If your child is unwell, you must call your GP for advice, or dial 999 in an emergency or go to the Emergency Department at the Hospital with your child.

-We operate a number of child health clinics at the below locations and times.
+We run a number of child health clinics at various locations:

-Samares Pathways Child & Family Centre in St Clement
+Samares Pathways Child & Family Centre, St Clement DROP IN

 Get In Touch